Talkscriber/ts-client-nodejs/speech-to-text/README.md

 <h3 align="center">
-  ts-client: Node.js Client API for State-of-the-Art Speech-to-Text, Suitable for Modern Conversational AI
+  ts-client: Universal Client API for State-of-the-Art Speech-to-Text, Suitable for Modern Conversational AI
 </h3>

 # About ts-client
 ts-client is the official TypeScript client for Talkscriber, a state-of-the-Art Speech-to-Text (STT) platform tailored for conversational AI enterprises.
 It provides exceptional transcription services with a strong emphasis on privacy and security to enhance customer communication while protecting sensitive information.

+**Cross-Platform Support**: This package works seamlessly in both Node.js and browser environments using the same import statement.
+The package automatically uses the appropriate implementation based on your environment.

 # Key Features of Talkscriber
 - **A Word Error Rate (WER) of less than 4%**